 All DeCal courses must have approval several weeks before the end of the previous semester.
-If you wish to offer a History DeCal class, all signed paperwork must be submitted in person to Leah Flanagan in 3226 Dwinelle by the following deadlines:
+If you wish to offer a History DeCal class, all signed paperwork must be submitted in person to the undergraduate advisor, in 3226 Dwinelle, by the following deadlines:

 Proposed Fall DeCal courses: The Friday of the twelfth week of classes in April.

 Proposed Spring DeCal courses: The Friday of the eighth week of classes in October.